johnpfay/USWaterAccounting/README.md

 IPython Notebooks provide

-* `RetrieveStateUsageData` - This script downloads state water use data for the years 2000, 2005, and 2010 from the National Water Information System server, and synthesizes them into
+* `RetrieveStateUsageData.ipynb` - This notebook downloads water use data for a user specified state and year from the National Water Information System server, and translates these data into physical supply and use table (PSUT), using a preformatted PSUT template and value mapping table.